-The group's financial statements for the year ended 31 December 2021 have been prepared in accordance the requirements of the Zimbabwe Companies and Other Business Entities Act (Chapter 24:31) (COBE) The financial statements to be prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The group's financial statements have been prepared based on the statutory records that are maintained under the historical cost basis and are presented in Zimbabwean Dollars (ZWL).
-The principal accounting policies applied in the preparation of the group financial statements are in terms of IFRS except for the non-compliance with IAS 21 (The Effects of Change in Foreign Exchange Rates), and its consequential impact on the inflation adjusted amounts determined in terms of IAS 29 (Financial Reporting in Hyperinflationary Economies) and have been applied consistently in all material respects with those of the previous annual financial statements.
-In the current year, the group has adopted the requirements of IAS 29.
+Basis or preparation and presentation The group's financial statements for the year ended 31 December 2022 have been prepared in accordance with the requirements of the Zimbabwe Companies and Other Business Entities Act (Chapter 24:31) (COBE).
+The financial statements to be prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The group's financial statements have as issued by the immentational Accounting Statistics board (NSB).
+The gloup's initiation statements have been prepared based on the statutory records that are maintained under the historical cost basis and are presented in Zimbabwean Dollars (ZWL).
+The principal accounting policies applied in the preparation of th group financial statements are in terms of IFRS except for the non-compliance with IAS 21 (The Effects of Change in Poreign Exchange Rates), and its consequential impact on the inflation adjusted amounts determined in terms of IAS 29 (Financial Reporting in Hyperinflationary Economies) and have been applied consistently in all material respects with those of the previous annual financial statements.
+In the current year the group has adopted the requirements of IAS 29.

 IAS 21 (The Effects of Changes in Foreign Exchange Rates) As noted in the group's 2021 financial statements, Government promulgated Statutory Instrument ("SI")33 on 22 February 2019, giving legal effect to the reintroduction of the Zimbabwe Dollar (ZWL) as legal tender and prescribed that for accounting and other purposes, certain assets and liabilities on the effective date would be deemed to be Zimbabwe Dollars at the rate which was at par with the United States Dollar (USD).
 Guidance issued by the Public Accountants and Auditors Board (PAAB) noted that the requirements of SI 33 were contrary to the provisions of IAS 21.
 The management has always ensured compliance with IFRS but were unable to do so in respect of the comparative financial information due to the conflict between IAS 21 and local statutory requirements.
 In respect of the current financial year financial information, and as a result of the absence of an observable foreign exchange market throughout the period, the group continues to be unable to meet the full requirements of IAS 21.
-Due to the material and pervasive impact of these technicalities, management would like to advise users to exercise caution in their use of these inflation adjusted financia
+Due to the material and pervasive impact of these technicalities, management would like to advise users to exercise caution in their use of these inflation adjusted financial statements